intel/pmem-csi/README.md

 while deploying.
 Check with provided [cache application](deploy/kubernetes-1.13/pmem-app-cache.yaml) example.

-<sup>3 </sup> When using late binding(`volumeBindingMode:WaitForFirstConsume`),
+**WARNING**: late binding (`volumeBindingMode:WaitForFirstConsume`) has some caveats:
-limitations of local storage applies.
-Kubernetes does not consider available PMEM capacity on a node while scheduling the application.
-That mean Kubernetes might select a node that does not have enough free PMEM space.
-In this case driver fails to create volume that results in failed Pod scheduling.
+* Kubernetes does not consider available PMEM capacity on a node while scheduling the application.
+  As a result, Kubernetes might select a node that does not have enough free PMEM space.
+In this case, volume creation fails and the pod is stuck until enough free space becomes available.
+* Late binding only works reliably on Kubernetes >=1.14.
+The external-provisioner v1.0.1 for Kubernetes 1.13 lacks the `--strict-topology` flag and might allow the PMEM-CSI driver to allocate the volume on a node that is not the one where the pod is about to start.
+When that happens, the pod is permanently stuck.
+* A node is only chosen the first time a pod starts.
+After that it will always restart on that node, because that is where the persistent volume was created.

 ## Prerequisites